doubletwist13/resolver-formula/README.md

 This state will configure the resolver service and has a dependency on `resolver.install` via include list.

-### `resolver.service`

-This state will start the resolver service and has a dependency on `resolver.config` via include list.

 ### `resolver.clean`

 *Meta-state (This is a state that includes other states)*.